google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 If you want to visualize what pixels are included in a polygon for a region reducer, you can adapt the following code to use your own region(s) by replacing `geometry` and the `elev` dataset, along with desired scale and crs parameters.
+The important part to note is that the image data you are adding to the map is reprojected using the same `scale` and `crs` as that used in your region reduction.

 ```js
 // Add polygon geometry.